ganrad/aks-aspnet-sqldb-rest/README.md

     >**NOTE:** Follow the steps in option **A** or **B** below for deploying the AKS cluster.
 If you would like to explore deploying containers on **Virtual Nodes** in the [extensions](./extensions) projects, follow the steps in option **B** below.
 Otherwise, follow the steps in option **A**.

     **A.** Use the latest supported Kubernetes version to deploy the AKS cluster.
-At the time this project was last updated, version `1.19.3` was the latest stable AKS version.
+At the time this project was last updated, version `1.19.6` was the latest stable AKS version.

        Refer to the commands below to create the AKS cluster.
 It will take a few minutes (< 10 mins) for the AKS cluster to get provisioned.
        ```bash
-       # Create a 2 Node AKS cluster v1.19.3.
+       # Create a 2 Node AKS cluster v1.19.6.
 This is not the latest patch release.
        # We will upgrade to the latest patch release in a subsequent lab/Section.
+       #
-       # Remember to substitute the correct value for 'Resource Group'.
+       # IMPORTANT: Remember to substitute correct values for 'Resource Group' & 'ACR Name' (Exclude the brackets '<' and '>').
+       #
        # The 'az aks' command below will provision an AKS cluster with the following settings -
-       # - Kubernetes version ~ 1.19.3
+       # - Kubernetes version ~ 1.19.6
        # - No. of application/worker nodes ~ 2
        # - Node pool - A single 'system' node pool (AKS supports up to 10 node pools)
        # - RBAC ~ Disabled